famliy-screen-time/familyscreentime.ca/_posts/2020-05-25-screen-time-focus-group-insights.md

 To learn more how young childrens' behaviour and development is evolving in relation to their exposure to screen time, we wanted to get a first-hand account of any behaviour trends or changes right from the source - from the individuals who spend the most time interacting with young children on a daily basis.
 These individuals, of course, are their parents, educators, and other primary caregivers.

 Back in April, the Family Screen Time project researchers facilitated a focus group to hear from parents of young children raised without screen time, parents of children raised with early exposure to screens, and early childhood educators.

-**What follows is a summary of**
+**What follows is a summary of what we learned from this focus group regarding four main topics:**

-**Healthy Screen Time**
+* Healthy Screen Time
+* Screen Time Impacts
+* Canadian Paediatric Society's Recommendations
+* Suggestions for Improvement

+# Healthy Screen Time

 <!--\\\[if !supportLists]-->·<!--\\\[endif]-->Screen time can be healthy for interaction and as a teaching tool